 Pros: fresh milks daily | has heat | can make soy milk & hot drinks | cleaning function | compact design

-The packaging for the Nutr machine is super nice and includes a strainer and nice measuring spoons.
+The packaging for the Nutr machine is super nice and includes a strainer and lovely measuring spoons.

 Watch me make a candy bar creamer in the Nutr.

-Similar to: it’s really in a class of it’s own as a nut butter and milk maker
+Similar to: it’s really in a class of its own as a nut butter and milk maker, but it does strain the milk

 Pros: filter cup | has heat | can make soy milk, hot drinks, and soups | stainless-steel interior